What is ETS?

 Electricity is more expensive during "peak hours" of the day when demand is highest.
 Conversely, power typically costs much less during off-peak hours due to lower demand.
 Taking advantage of this, Madison Electric Works has arranged an off-peak electric supply that allows it to offer MEW customers low-cost, off-peak "heating power" at less than seven cents per kilowatt-hour for space and water heating.
 Customers can lock in the seven-cent heating power rate through December 31, 2013, and can use the heating power for charging ETS space heating units or water heaters.

 How does heating power at seven cents compare with oil heat?

 Assuming a typical oil-burner's seasonal efficiency of about 72%, buying heating power at seven cents per kWh is comparable to buying heating oil at around $2.20/gallon.
-And remember, customers can lock in the seven-cent heating power rate for two and a half years (through December 31, 2013).
 Heating power customers will also save on maintenance costs, since ETS units are essentially maintenance-free.